orchestration-svc/tcs/README.md

 ![](https://github.com/orchestration-svc/tcs/blob/master/images/tcs_arch.jpg)

-## TCS Clustering Deployment
+## TCS Clustered Deployment

 TCS is designed to run as a multi-node cluster.
 It has two clustered deployment modes: MULTI_INSTANCE, and ACTIVE_STANDBY.

 MULTI_INSTANCE is the default deployment mode.

 TCS uses Apache ZooKeeper to store cluster-metadata.
-It uses [Apache Helix](http://helix.apache.org/) for cluster state coordination.
+It uses [Apache Helix](http://helix.apache.org/) for cluster state management and coordination.

 TCS implements the concept of partitions, in order to provide scale-out, fault-tolerance and load-balancing capability.